 In San Francisco, one in five adults lacks the resources to provide food for themselves or their families.
-In the Tenderloin that number is as high as one in two.
-At St. Anthony’s Dining Room, we hope to offset this lack of basic resources by serving nearly one million hot, sit-down meals every year.
+In the Tenderloin district, that number is as high as one in two.
+At St. Anthony’s Dining Room, we help to offset this lack of basic sustenance by serving nearly one million hot, sit-down meals every year.

 Many different types of people eat in our Dining Room, such as veterans, seniors, the working poor, homeless and low-income residents, recent immigrants, recent parolees, and the mentally and addictively ill.

 Welcoming each guest with dignity and respect is fundamental to the Dining Room’s meal service, and the Dining Room is a community.
 Whether in a residential hotel room or on the street, 83% of our guests live alone, and the Dining Room is a place to share stories and smiles.
 We accept any and all people who come through our doors to eat.
 More than one-third of our guests rely on these meals as their only source of food each day, and many must decide between paying their rent and purchasing medicine before budgeting for food.